 This is an introductory course in Computer-Aided Drafting (CAD) for beginning students.
 Topics include drawing set-up, line drawing, text placement, orthographic drawing, basic editing, and dimensions.
 This hands-on course, using AutoCAD, focuses on the most common basic functions necessary to complete 2-D drawings including move, mirror, copy, offset, trace, OSNAP, distance, and more.
 Projects incorporate basic techniques of drawing and computer-aided drafting.
 This course is part of the CAD Certificate program.
 Note: Students are expected to be able to read and interpret architectural/engineering graphics to register for this course.

 The first semester is devoted to the basic ways of representing architectural ideas graphically through the development of sketching and computer-aided-drawing (CAD) skills.
 Architectural line techniques, lettering styles, geometric construction, principles of projection and drawing expression are the areas of early concentration.
 Architectural design issues are studied regarding residential planning and siting.
 The student produces floor plans, foundation plans, site plans, elevations, building sections, wall sections and details.
 An introductory structural analysis for foundation loading is explored.
 Production of drawings by sketching and CAD demonstrates the student's ability to perform.
-(Corequisite: AR 120) Note: CAD certificate students taking this course will not be required to register for AR 120.
+(Corequisite: ARET 120C) (NOTE: CAD certificate students and Industrial Design Technology students taking this course will not be required to register for ARET 120C)

 A survey of the materials used in building construction, the methods used in assembling these materials into structures, and the forces acting on structures.
 Included are the characteristics and properties of each material and their relative cost.
 Materials and methods studied include site work, concrete, masonry, metals, wood and plastics, thermal and moisture protection, doors and windows, and finishes.

-An introduction to geographic information systems (GIC), global positioning systems (GPS), and ESRI's ArcGIS.
-Topics will include: basic GIS concepts; the structure and availability of GIS data in New Hampshire and beyond; the New Hampshire state GIS database (NH GRANT); creation of maps; editing and creation of GIS data; the use of GPS to collect information for use in GIS; GIS processing and analysis.
+An introduction to geographic information systems (GIS), global positioning systems (GPS), and ESRI's ArcGIS.
+Topics will include: basic GIS concepts; the structure and availability of GIS data in New Hampshire and beyond; the New Hampshire state GIS database (NH GRANIT); creation of maps; editing and creation of GIS data; the use of GPS to collect information for use in GIS; GIS processing and analysis.
 The course will combine lectures, hands-on exercises, and an individual student project over the course of the semester.
-(Prerequisite: AR 101 with a grade of "C" or higher or permission of the Department Head of Architectural Engineering Technology)

 This course is designed for architects and other building professionals.
 Participants begin with a conceptual massing model and work in 2D or 3D or both at the same time to create a design and draft construction documents.
 AutoCAD® Architecture is built on traditional drawing tools of AutoCAD allowing students to create a building model with parametric architectural objects that behave according to real-world properties.
 Because all drawings derive from a single data set, they are perfectly coordinated and automatically updated throughout the entire design process.
 Note: students are expected to be able to read and interpret architectural/engineering graphics to register for this course.